Break RSA encryption with this one weird trick

 Cryptographers HATE it!

-Too much math; didn’t read — Shor’s algorithm doesn’t brute force the entire key by trying factors until it finds one, but instead uses the quantum computer to find the period of a function which contains the RSA key and classically compute the greatest common divisor.
+Too much math; didn’t read — Shor’s algorithm doesn’t brute force the entire key by trying factors until it finds one, but instead uses the quantum computer to find the period of a function which contains the RSA key and classically computes the greatest common divisor.

 RSA encryption is strong because factoring is a one-way problem.
 It’s very easy to multiply two primes together, but very difficult to find prime factors of a large number.
 That’s what the technology relies on.
 And the simplicity of RSA encryption made it very popular.